0xdea/haruspex/README.md

     ```sh
     $ haruspex <binary_file>
     ```
-3. Find the extracted pseudocode of each decompiled function in the `binary_file.hpx` directory.
+3. Find the extracted pseudocode of each decompiled function in the `binary_file.dec` directory.

 ## Tested with